fenago/rabbitmq-jupyterlab/Lab_3_learning.md

 -   `RABBITMQ_NODENAME`: The  name of the
-    RabbitMQ broker instance (this is required in a clustered configuration---more on that in the next chapter).
+    RabbitMQ broker instance (this is required in a clustered configuration---more on that in the next lab).

 -   `RABBITMQ_SERVICENAME`: The  name of
     the Windows service for the RabbitMQ broker instance.